In AnQi CMS template, how to define a reusable custom function or code snippet (such as looping to render article list items)?

-Behind the powerful functions of AnQi CMS, the flexible use of templates is the key to improving efficiency and ensuring consistency of the website.As an experienced website operations expert, I know that in daily work, we always hope to achieve twice the result with half the effort.Today, let's delve deeply into a topic that can greatly enhance the efficiency of template development and maintenance: how to define and use reusable custom functions or code snippets in Anqi CMS templates, especially for common scenarios like rendering article list items in a loop.
+Behind the powerful functions of AnQi CMS, the flexible use of templates is the key to improving efficiency and ensuring website consistency.As an experienced website operations expert, I know that in our daily work, we always hope to achieve twice the results with half the effort.Today, let's delve deeply into a topic that can greatly enhance the efficiency of template development and maintenance: how to define and use reusable custom functions or code snippets in Anqi CMS templates, especially for common scenarios like looping to render article list items.

 Why do we need reusable code snippets?

-In the digital age, content is king, and the forms of content presentation are diverse.An enterprise website may need to display the latest news articles on the homepage, recommend popular products in the sidebar, show related article lists on specific category pages, and even embed different content modules in other corners of the website.If we rewrite the code every time we encounter similar display requirements, it will be a huge waste of time and effort.
+In the digital age, content is king, and the form of content presentation is ever-changing.A corporate website may need to display the latest news articles on the homepage, recommend popular products in the sidebar, display related article lists on specific category pages, and even embed different content modules in other corners of the website.If we rewrite the code every time we encounter a similar display requirement, it will be a huge waste of time and effort.

-The Anqi CMS uses a syntax similar to Django template engine, which provides a very friendly way to achieve code reuse, mainly reflected ininclude/extendsandmacrothese three tags.
+The AnQi CMS uses a syntax similar to the Django template engine, which provides a very friendly way to implement code reuse, mainly reflected ininclude/extendsandmacrothese three tags.

 {# 引入网站头部 #}